dhwi96/python-translate/README.md

 # python-translate
-An article being noted English translate to Korean by using Google or Naver PAPAGO Translating
+An article noted English translate to Korean by using Google or Naver PAPAGO translating source.